-- Private (dedicated): This type of hot fix drive is assigned to a specific RAID 1, 4, 5, or 10 array drive.
-It cannot be used by any other RAID array drive configured on the controller. - Pooled (global): This type of hot fix drive is available for any RAID 1, 4, 5, or 10 array drive that has be configured with Pooled Hot Fix Access enabled.
+- Private (dedicated): This type of hot fix drive is assigned to a specific RAID 4, 5, or 10 array drive.
+It cannot be used by any other RAID array drive configured on the controller. - Pooled (global): This type of hot fix drive is available for any RAID 1, 4, 5, or 10 array drive that has been configured with Pooled Hot Fix Access enabled.

-When adding a Pool Hot Fix to a specific array, the access for this array will be automatically enabled.
-For other arrays this feature has to be manually activated with the Pool Hot Fix Access switch.
+When adding a Pool Hot Fix to a specific array, the access for this array will be automatically enabled, for other arrays this feature has to be manually activated with the Pool Hot Fix Access switch.

 The capacities of Hot fix drives are required to be the same size or larger than the capacity of the smallest physical disk drive in the RAID array drives that they are protecting.
-Therefore, if you have two RAID arrays where Array\1 has all 9 GB drives and Array\2 has all 18 GB drives then Array\1 would require, at a minimum, a 9 GB hot fix drive and Array\2 would require, at a minimum, an 18 GB hot fix drive.
+Therefore, if you have two RAID arrays where $Array\1$ has all 9 GB drives and $Array\2$ has all 18 GB drives then $Array\1$ would require, at a minimum, a 9 GB hot fix drive and $Array\2$ would require, at a minimum, an 18 GB hot fix drive.

 Also, when using a single pooled hot fix drive to protect several RAID array drives, the pooled hot fix drive must meet the proper capacity requirement to protect all of the arrays.
 To select the proper sized pooled hot fix drive, first determine the capacity of the smallest physical disk drive in each RAID array to be protected.
 Next, select a pooled hot fix drive that is equal to or larger than the capacity of the largest of these disk drives.
-For example, in Table 4-7, if the pooled hot fix drive for the four RAID arrays is 9 GB, then it would only protect arrays 1 and 2.
-Therefore, the proper hot fix drive selection to protect all four of the array drives would have to be of a minimum capacity of 36 GB (see note below Table 4-6).
+For example, in Table 15, if the pooled hot fix drive for the four RAID arrays is 9GB, then it would only protect arrays 1 and 2.
+Therefore, the proper hot fix drive selection to protect all four of the array drives would have to be of a minimum capacity of 36GB (see note below).

-Table 4-7.
-Example of a 9GB Pooled Hot Fix Drive Selected to Protect Four RAID Array Drives
+Table 15.
+Example of a 9GB Pooled Hot Fix Drive Selected to Protect Four Raid Array Drives

 Array (smallest disk) Array_1 (4GB) Array_2 (9GB) Array_3 (18GB) Array_4 (36GB) Protected by Pooled Hot Fix?
-Yes Yes No No particular or practical configura drive to protect all four of the a allowed for one extra drive as a TE: This is only an example of how the pooled hot fix drive feature works.
-It is not meant to represent any particular or practical configuration.
-Obviously it would not be practical to use only one pooled hot fix drive to protect all four of the arrays in this example unless hardware configuration limitations only allowed for one extra drive as a pooled hot fix (that is to say that adding the pooled hot fix drive brings the total number of hard disk drives to the maximum supported by the controller).
+Yes Yes No No

+Note: This is only an example of how the pooled hot fix drive feature works.
+Obviously it would not be practical to use only one pooled hot fix drive to protect all four of the arrays in this example unless hardware configuration limitation only allowed for one extra drive as a pooled hot fix (i.e. adding the pooled hot fix drive brings the total number of hard disk drives to the maximum supported by the controller).

-4.3.4 Hot Plug Disk Drive Support
+4.3.4 Hot-Plug Disk Drive Support

-This feature allows the ability to remove and replace SCA (single connect controller) drives while I/O activity is taking place on the same SCSI bus, provided that both the hard disk drive and backplane fully support hot-swap, without interruption of operations on any other drives.
-It supports the hot plug of new drives in both intelligent (SAF-TE and SES) and non-intelligent enclosures as detailed in the following sections.
+This feature allows for the ability to remove and replace SCA drives while I/O activity is taking place on the same SCSI bus, provided that both the hard disk drive and backplane fully support hotswap, without interruption of operations on any other drives.
+It supports the hot plug of new drives in both intelligent (SAF-TE) and non-intelligent enclosures as detailed in the following section.

-4.3.5 Auto-detection of Hot Plug Disk Drives in Non SAF-TE Drive Enclosures
+4.3.5 Auto-detection of Hot-Plug Disk Drives in a Non-Intelligent Drive Enclosure